 With covid19 running amok, a lot of us began looking for new ways to keep busy.
 This task was harder than we first thought.
-Reading has become a popular choice and we bought books to try to keep busy.
+Reading has become a popular choice and we bought books to try to keep busy, also studies showed that children who read are more likely to graduate with good merit.
 But this was not as easy because for you to read effectively you need to have a reading culture.
 If you are one of those who bought books that you could never sit down and enjoy, here are some tips for you.
 More so it is important to get children to start reading at an early age.

 Make it a habit to read with them every day.
 Creating a strong reading culture in your family is a terrific approach.
 You should include reading in your activities.
 Choose a relaxing reading environment and a regular reading regimen that you can keep to.
 When you make reading a habit, your children will look forward to it as if it were a normal part of their day.
 Begin with small reading sessions and gradually increase the time you spend reading.
 It’s time to stop if they’re not paying attention.
 Don’t be obstinate.

 Children learn by watching their elders.
 Children who see their parents reading and enjoying it are more likely to become readers.
 Talk to your partner and kids about what you’re reading.
 Show your children that you enjoy reading if you want them to become readers.

 Parents fixate on the word “reading” they overlook the benefits of reading for children.
 To get into it, you must be mindful of what you’re reading and what your children understand.
 It entails soliciting their feedback on the stories or visuals in the books.
 What do they comprehend?
 What are their thoughts?
 What are their opinions?
 Illustrations can be very effective for younger children.
 When children look at them, what do they see?
 Are they able to recognize the animals, colors, and food items?